-Although we cannot meet in person due to the Covid-19 virus, we keeping the group going by having a ‘Zoom’ video meeting once a month.
-We had our first one this month and it worked fine, although it is not the same as sitting round in someone’s living room.
+Although we cannot meet in person due to the Covid-19 virus, we keeping the group going by having a ‘Zoom’ video meeting instead of meeting in person.

 Each month we all have the same book to read provided by Ash Library and ordered by our group leader.
 The choice comes from members’ suggestions, and we aim to choose books that are enjoyable and thought provoking.